Best Engagement Rings for Nurses and Doctors

 Round diamond in bezel ring setting.
 See it here.

 Bezel set rings can make for the perfect engagement ring if you’re a nurse or doctor.
-These settings greatly reduce the risks normally associated with a prong setting, since the central gemstone or diamond is still raised, albeit in a more secure setting that won’t work loose.
+These settings greatly reduce the risks normally associated with a prong setting.
+The central gemstone or diamond is still raised, but in a more secure setting that won’t work loose.
 Also, without prongs, the risk of snagging, chipping and being subject to impact damage are minimized.
+Bezel set rings are designed so that they hold a diamond inside a thin piece of custom-made metal designed like a rim, whilst still displaying the shape of the stone and its captivating sparkle.

-2- Low Profile Rings:
+2. Low Profile Rings

 low-profile engagement ring for doctors